Retail footfall falls | car sales up | Musk meets Twitter backers – Daily Business

 Twitter reassuring advertisers

-Elon Musk is spending his first week as CEO of Twitter reassuring companies that contribute more than $5 billion annually to the social media company.
+Elon Musk spent his first week as CEO of Twitter reassuring companies that contribute more than $5 billion annually to the social media company.

 Jason Calacanis, an angel investor and podcast host who is assisting Mr Musk said Twitter had a ‘very productive day’ of meetings with advertisers and marketers.